How Much Can You Afford to Spend in Retirement?

 Additionally, you’ll be able to learn how large of an annual pay raise or pay cut you’ll need to make to stay in bounds and how frequently those larger adjustments (throughout history) occur and last.

-Using Guardrails where assets rise by 30% in a Bull Market
+Using the Guardrail Retirement Strategy where assets rise by 30% in a Bull Market

 • Assuming the market roars up 30%, our client’s starting portfolio of $1,500,000 portfolio would now be worth $1,950,000